Pope, in Brazil, asks young to change unfair, corrupt world

 In his address, Francis used the analogy of the suffering Jesus to ask the young people to ease the sufferings of the world.
 He used the theme to address issues ranging from hunger and crime to an oblique reference to the child sex abuse scandal that has roiled the Roman Catholic Church in recent years.

-Francis spoke of "the silence of the victims of violence, those who can no longer cry out, especially the innocent and the defenceless."
+Francis spoke of "the silence of the victims of violence, those who can no longer cry out, especially the innocent and the defenseless."

 He said Jesus was united with families whose children were victims of violence and drug addiction.